samuelhward/LOCUST_IO/README.md

 * Copy a context.py file from *LOCUST_IO/testing* or *LOCUST_IO/example_project* to *LOCUST_IO/my_project* (this sets up your paths etc)
 * Copy the files which you want to manipulate to *LOCUST_IO/input_files* and *LOCUST_IO/output_files* (former/latter for inputs/outputs to/from LOCUST)

-* Import context in your python session
+* Import context into your python session
-* Import input_classes or output_classes in your python session
+* Import input_classes or output_classes into your python session
 * You're good to go!